DudeThatsErin/Asteroids-Game/README.md

 If you want to run this game for yourself, go to the Releases section on the right side and download and run the .exe file.

 ## Features
-- Plays sounds when each bullet type is used
+- Plays sounds when each lasers type is used
-- Big bullets only work on bigger asteroids and small bullets only work on smaller asteroids.
+- Big Lasers only work on bigger asteroids and small bullets only work on smaller asteroids.
-  - The bullets have unique sounds to them as well.
+  - The lasers have unique sounds to them as well.
 - Game Over Screen
 - Start Menu/Screen
 - 10 Levels that get progressively harder as you go through them.